 Portlanders Mike and Brian McMenamin opened Oregon’s first brewpub, Hillsdale Brewery, in 1985.
 Since then, the McMenamins empire has expanded to include at least 24 breweries and 66 eateries, many of which welcome pets.
 Ask for sidewalk seating at top spots like White Eagle Saloon, Zeus Café and Bagdad Theater, or check out McMenamins’ full list of pet-friendly pubs.

-The Lompoc Brewing team serves up dynamite pub fare — think Kick Axe Pale Ale and bacon-and-bleu-cheese garlic fries — at five local locations, two of which are especially canine-friendly.
-Hedge House on bustling S.E.
-Division and Fifth Quadrant on North Williams both boast expansive, pooch-friendly patios that are covered and heated, making them prime drinking destinations even in cooler months.
+The Lompoc Brewing team serves up dynamite pub fare — think Kick Axe Pale Ale and bacon-and-bleu-cheese garlic fries — at five local locations, one of which is especially canine-friendly.
+Fifth Quadrant on North Williams boasts an expansive, pooch-friendly patio that is covered and heated, making it a prime drinking destinations even in cooler months.